onesys-onesign/invoicing-api/readme.aad.en.md

 ### Transmission Failure 2 (AADE Down Scenario)

-Depending on the business settings, Oxinus handles this scenario differently.
+Depending on the business settings, ONESIGN handles this scenario differently.

-#### Scenario 1 - Oxinus re-submits the document to AADE
+#### Scenario 1 - ONESIGN re-submits the document to AADE

 In this scenario, in the case of an unsuccessful document submission from the Provider to AADE, provided that the invoice is valid, you will receive similar success response containing the same fields as the successful response (empty), with the addition of the following field:
-- **extRefId (Unique Oxinus Reference Id)**
+- **extRefId (Unique ONESIGN Reference Id)**

 Additionaly, the statusCode will be "Transmission Failure"